stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 1. A sex difference in *interests*, reflected in high SQ scores among men
 2. A deficit in *social skills*, which correlates with autism traits
-3. A vague construct called “systemizing” that may not describe a real cognitive trait at all
+3. A vague construct called "systemizing" that may not describe a real cognitive trait at all

-The theory claims autism is an “extreme male brain,” but the evidence is stronger for “low social skills” than “high systemizing.”
-The SQ, one of its primary measurement tool, is too confounded with sex-stereotyped content to isolate a domain-general trait.
+The theory claims autism is an "extreme male brain," but the evidence is stronger for "low social skills" than "high systemizing."
+The SQ, one of its primary measurement tools, is too confounded with sex-stereotyped content to isolate a domain-general trait.
 And the EQ, once decomposed, shows autism is related to specific social impairments rather than a general lack of empathy.

 The E-S theory of autism is false.